UDynamic/urban-logistics-decision-support-system/README.md

 A comprehensive urban logistics decision support system for route optimization and analysis, built with modern web technologies and scalable architecture.

+## Definition of the App

+## The solution or the reason to why someone should fo this project

+   * what most common people mean robots are mainly scripts or browser automations. this sort of automation extracts data, stores it, and then we could train an AI model on it.

+## Capabilities and expansion opportunities
+   * one similar business at it's early ages could price it's servise using benchmarking

+   *

 ## 🌟 Features

 - **Real-time Data Collection**: Automated data collection from transportation services using Puppeteer